Charged With Grand Larceny Or Felony Theft?

 Jason A. Steinberger is a former New York State criminal prosecutor who has both prosecuted and defended those arrested for felony theft and grand larceny cases.
 He is also a former adjunct law professor who has an intimate familiarity with Section 155 of the New York Penal Code, which deals with theft and larceny.

-If you are considering getting the help of a criminal defense lawyer who can help you with your case, call the Law Offices of Jason A. Steinberger today.
+If you are considering getting the help of a Bronx criminal defense attorney who can help you with your case, call the Law Offices of Jason A. Steinberger today.
 We offer free, private consultations to those facing grand larceny charges, and we are here to help.
-To request your meeting today, please call (718) 585-2833 or fill out our online contact form.
+To request your meeting with our Bronx grand larceny defense lawyer today, please call (718) 585-2833 or fill out our online contact form.